MolSSI/QCFractal/docs/qcfractal/source/database_design.rst

 The database only keeps track of what :term:`Tasks<Task>` have been handed out to each :term:`Manager` and maintains a heartbeat to ensure the :term:`Manager` is still connected.
-More information about the configuration and executation of managers can be found here: :doc:`managers`.
+More information about the configuration and execution of managers can be found here: :doc:`managers`.

 .. _QCSchema: https://github.com/MolSSI/QC_JSON_Schema